The Role of OSHA: Ensuring a Safe Work Environment

 Whether a company has one employee or hundreds, it is generally subject to OSHA regulations if it operates in the private sector.
 Employers are responsible for providing a workplace free from recognized hazards and complying with OSHA’s safety and health standards relevant to their industry.

 However, there are some exceptions.
-OSHA does not cover self-employed individuals, immediate family members of farm employers, or certain industries regulated by other federal agencies — such as mining (regulated by MSHA) or transportation (regulated by the Department of Transportation).
+OSHA does not cover self-employed individuals, immediate family members of farm employers, or certain industries regulated by other federal agencies — such as mining or transportation.
 Additionally, while OSHA sets guidelines for public sector employees, such as those working for state or local governments, enforcement in these areas depends on whether the state has an OSHA-approved State Plan.
 These plans must be at least as effective as federal OSHA and often extend coverage to public employees not covered by federal rules.

-Explore OSHA Opportunities with Georgia Tech’s PMOSH Program
+Explore OSHA Opportunities with Georgia Tech Professional Education

 As a workplace safety manager or compliance officer, you have the power to make a difference on behalf of our nation's hardworking communities.
 Gain the insights and empowerment needed to drive change with the Professional Master's in Occupational Safety and Health (PMOSH) program at Georgia Tech.